+Prerequisite: MS101

-Prerequisite: MS101 Corequisite: MS141, MS145 This course provides students with basic concepts and principles of administrative medical office practices and procedures.
+Corequisite: MS141, MS145 AND Instructor approval This course provides students with basic concepts and principles of administrative medical office practices and procedures.
 The student will learn the basics of patient scheduling, billing, coding, and human resource management.
-This course prepares the student for the administrative front office.
+This course prepares the student for the medical administrative front office.